luiscoelhodev/payever-assignment-luis/README.md

 - [Typescript](https://www.typescriptlang.org/) - *A strongly typed programming language that builds on JavaScript.*
 - [RabbitMQ](https://www.rabbitmq.com/) - *An open-source message-broker software.*

+## Acknoledgments

+I'd like to thank Payever and its representatives for providing me this challenge with a lot of support.
+This was not a complex project, but some technologies were relatively new to me during development, which took more time than expected.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.